YU-Zhejian/art_modern/docs/FAQ.md

 ### How to add adaptors \& primers to the reads?

 Currently, there's no support for such features in the simulator.
-However, you may manually chop your reference genome, add adapters to them, and use `templ` mode to introduce sequencing errors.
+However, you may manually chop your reference genome, add adaptors to them, and use `templ` mode to introduce sequencing errors.

 ## Software Engineering